 Requisites for Operationalizing Your Machine Learning Models

 The ascent from low to high model maturity and scale starts with how you position your machine learning model.
-We already discussed that in detail earlier, so we’ll skim over it here.
-Your ability to properly position, or articulate and disseminate the reasons for posing a problem or question in the first place, as well as the actual steps to be taken are crucial if you want to drive full-scale adoption of a model.
+We already discussed this in detail earlier, so we’ll skim over it here.
+Your ability to properly position, or articulate and disseminate, the reasons for posing a problem or question in the first place, as well as the necessary steps to be taken are crucial if you want to drive full-scale adoption of a model.
 Once you have your team on board, you must also define the business application of the model itself.
 This application dictates whether the model will offer enough relevant value to the business to merit using the model in day-to-day interactions.

 As the outputs spread to impact all areas of the organization, you’ll soon reach the point of pervasiveness and expansion.
 It’s at this point you’re seeing the models driving attributable value.
 And although we’ve made it seem like a simple upward progression to this point, make no mistake: